marionbarker/loopdocs/docs/faqs/rileylink-faqs.md

 ## What is the RileyLink?
 Do I have to have one?

 !!! danger "RileyLink vs radio-link"
-    - The Rileylink is the original design for the required radio-link
+    - The RileyLink is the original design for the required radio-link
     - The headers (anchor links) on this page still use RileyLink, but there are multiple options